UniversalScientificTechnologies/xDOS_doc/DEMODOS/index.md

 DEMODOS is ideal for:

-- **Training for space missions (SPACEDOS version)**: The SPACEDOS variant of DEMODOS is designed to simulate radiation exposure on spacecraft in Earth orbit or during interplanetary missions.
+- **Training for space missions (SPACEDOS version)**: The [SPACEDOS-like variant](../spacedos/) of DEMODOS is designed to simulate radiation exposure on spacecraft in Earth orbit or during interplanetary missions.
 Astronauts can practice procedures for identifying optimal locations to shield themselves from harmful cosmic radiation, particularly during solar events like Coronal Mass Ejections (CME).

 - **Simulating radiation events on Earth**: DEMODOS enables exercises related to potential radiation leaks from industrial or energy facilities.
 Trainees can simulate decision-making processes during such incidents, affecting the course of the exercise based on their actions and strategies for minimizing radiation exposure.